valkey-io/valkey-doc/commands/command.md

 * **admin:** the command is an administrative command.
 * **asking:** the command is allowed even during hash slot migration.
-  This flag is relevant in Redis Cluster deployments.
+  This flag is relevant in Valkey Cluster deployments.
 * **blocking:** the command may block the requesting client.
 * **denyoom**: the command is rejected if the server's memory usage is too high (see the _maxmemory_ configuration directive).
 * **fast:** the command operates in constant or log(N) time.